Subhas Anandan

-At the time of his death, Subhas Anandan was the senior partner in law firm RHTLaw Taylor Wessing LLP and headed its department in criminal law.
+At the time of his death, Anandan was the senior partner in law firm RHTLaw Taylor Wessing LLP and headed its department in criminal law.
 He was a founding member and the first president of the Association of Criminal Lawyers of Singapore.
 He was also the president of Cuesports Singapore, the national sports association for billiards, snooker, and pool.
 Towards the end of his life, Anandan's health began to deteriorate and he died of heart failure in January 2015.
-He was survived by his wife and son, Sujesh Anandan, who is also a lawyer.